Books with Disabled Characters

 But here you go, if you are looking for some books to add to your collection, check these out.
 I found books even for little ones up to teens.
 You’ll have to click around and see if the material is developmentally appropriate for your child.
 I listed them alphabetically.
 You can even use the book characters in social stories about making friends.

 Amelia Bedelia books: I like Amelia Bedelia books for a lot of reasons.
-First, they have Easy Readers or beginner level books, all the way up to chapter books.
+First, they have Easy Readers or beginner-level books, all the way up to chapter books.
 She appeals to both boys and girls, and her quirk is that she takes things very literally.
 Her stories could be very good conversation starters about literal language.
+Is she autistic?
+Much like Sheldon Cooper, we don’t know for sure.
+But, kids can definitely relate to her, and that’s all that matters!

 El Deafo: Yes, this is a story with a hearing aid!
 Crazy name, but so few storylines involve hearing aids, I thought this should be on the list.
 Plus it is a Newberry winner, so worth checking out.